c-schwamborn/macSanitize.mirror/README.md

 #### Usage and technical details

 I wrote this in python and kept the code simple so anyone should be able to adjust things if needed.
-Everything used should be contained in the python standard library, so if you have python 3 you should be good to go.
+Everything used should be contained in the python standard library, so if you have python 3 you are good to go.

 The script can do the following things for you: